Occupational Therapy Apply to the Program

 Undergraduate Grade Point Average (GPA): All applicants must have a minimum undergraduate cumulative GPA of 3.0 on a 4.0 scale to be considered for enrollment per the rules established by the Graduate School at Colorado State University.

-- Feasible plan to complete undergraduate degree: For applicants currently completing their first undergraduate degree, satisfactory completion of that degree must occur prior to fall admission into the master’s program.
+- Feasible plan to complete your undergraduate degree in a discipline other than occupational therapy: For applicants currently completing their first undergraduate degree, satisfactory completion of that degree must occur prior to fall admission into the master’s program.

 - Feasible plan to complete all prerequisites: For applicants currently taking prerequisite courses, satisfactory completion must occur prior to beginning fall semester classes in the master’s program.
 The minimum accepted grade for any prerequisite is a C; however, grades of A and B are recommended.